 Provider Network Management Module and Centralized Credentialing

-After undergoing a timeline review to ensure optimum testing and readiness, the Ohio Department of Medicaid (ODM) along with the Department of Developmental Disabilities (DODD) and Ohio Department of Aging (ODA) will undertake a phased approach and go-live for the Provider Network Management (PNM) module and Centralized Credentialing projects.
-The anticipated go-live dates for each phase are:
+After undergoing a timeline review to ensure optimum testing and readiness, the Ohio Department of Medicaid (ODM) along with the Department of Developmental Disabilities (DODD) and Ohio Department of Aging (ODA) are in the process of implementing a new Provider Network Management (PNM) module and Centralized Credentialing projects.

 Provider Network Management (PNM)